What is a Doctor of Podiatric Medicine?

 A Doctor of Podiatric Medicine (DPM) specializes in the comprehensive care of the foot and ankle, focusing on the unique anatomy, biomechanics, and pathologies of this vital part of the human body.

-Podiatric physicians are the only doctors to receive specialized medical and surgical training, and board certification in the care of the lower extremity.
+Podiatric physicians are doctors who to receive specialized medical and surgical training, and board certification in the care of the lower extremity.

 whatisimage1